New antisemitism: Antisemitism, but not a new phenomenon

-Yehuda Bauer, Professor of Holocaust Studies at the Hebrew University of Jerusalem, considers the concept "new antisemitism" false, describing the phenomena as old, latent antisemitism that recurs when triggered.
+Yehuda Bauer, professor of Holocaust studies at the Hebrew University of Jerusalem, considers the concept "new antisemitism" false, describing the phenomenon as old, latent antisemitism that recurs when triggered.
 In his view, the current trigger is the Israeli situation, and if a compromise were achieved there antisemitism would decline but not disappear.

 Dina Porat, professor at Tel Aviv University says that, while in principle there is no new antisemitism, we can speak of antisemitism in a new envelope.
 Otherwise Porat speaks of a new and violent form of antisemitism in Western Europe starting after the Second Intifada.

 Howard Jacobson, a British novelist and journalist, calls this phenomenon "Jew-hating pure and simple, the Jew-hating which many of us have always suspected was the only explanation for the disgust that contorts and disfigures faces when the mere word Israel crops up in conversation."